-The development will not generate excessive noise.
-Traffic noise affecting the residential development was evaluated with a Phase II noise study submitted with PPS 4-11004.
+The proposed development will not generate excessive noise.
+Traffic noise affecting the proposed residential development was evaluated with a Phase II noise study submitted with PPS 4-11004.
 The current PPS shows the locations of the ground level and upper level 65 dBA/Ldn unmitigated noise contours generated by Mattawoman Drive, a future arterial roadway.
-A revised noise study was not required with this PPS because the only outdoor activity areas shown within the boundaries of this PPS are the rear yards of Lots 7-16, Block B, which are located more than 670 feet from Mattawoman Drive, with multiple structures located in between the rear yards and the arterial roadway.
+Staff did not request that a revised noise study be submitted with this PPS because the only outdoor activity areas shown within the boundaries of this PPS are the rear yards of Lots 7-16, Block B, which are located more than 670 feet from Mattawoman Drive, with multiple structures located in between the rear yards and the arterial roadway.
 Interior noise mitigation for the dwelling units is required by Condition 23 of CSP-09003.